Momcozy vs. Baby Brezza vs. Grownsy: Bottle Washer Comparison and Review

 Why Bottle Washers Are Suddenly Everywhere

-Bottle washers are exploding in popularity because they promise to make one of a sleep-deprived parent’s most universally dreaded tasks — washing all of those bottle parts — off the to-do list.
-Parents love them because:
+Bottle washers are exploding in popularity because they promise to take one of a sleep-deprived parent's most universally dreaded tasks (washing all of those bottle parts) off the to-do list.
+As parents, we know the struggle: you've got bottles scattered everywhere, tiny parts that fall into the sink and dried milk that seems impossible to scrub out.
+Parents love bottle washers because:

 - Speed: Wash and sterilize multiple bottles in under 20 minutes.